kitsunyan/foxy-droid/README.md

 key.password=key-password
 ```

-Run `./gradlew assembleRelease` to build the package.
-The package can be installed using Android package manager.
+Run `./gradlew assembleRelease` to build the package, which can be installed using the Android package manager.

 ## License

-Foxy Droid is available under the terms of GNU General Public License v3 or later.
-Copyright (C) 2020 kitsunyan.
+Foxy Droid is available under the terms of the GNU General Public License v3 or later.
+Copyright © 2020 kitsunyan.